brenobaptista/blog/src/posts/how-to-setup-a-terminal-using-zsh.md

 date: '2020-10-31'
 ---

 > This guide was inspired by another guide made by Rocketseat (in Portuguese).
-Check the guide [here](https://blog.rocketseat.com.br/terminal-com-oh-my-zsh-spaceship-dracula-e-mais/).
+[Check the guide](https://blog.rocketseat.com.br/terminal-com-oh-my-zsh-spaceship-dracula-e-mais/).

 ## Install the dependencies